Edsel: "The aim was right, but the target moved"

 Edsels are most notorious for being a marketing disaster.
 The name "Edsel" became synonymous with the real-life commercial failure of the predicted "perfect" product or product idea.
-Similar ill-fated products have often been colloquially referred to as "Edsels."
+Similar ill-fated products have often been colloquially referred to as "Edsels".
 Ford's own Sierra model, which launched almost 25 years later, is often compared to Edsels owing to initial buyer antipathy to their perceived radical styling, even though, unlike Edsels, it ultimately became a sales success.
 Since the Edsel program was such a debacle, it gave marketers a vivid illustration of how not to market a product.

 The principal reason Edsel's failure is so infamous is that Ford did not consider that failure was a possibility until after the cars had been designed and built, the dealerships established, and $400 million invested in the product's development, advertising and launch.
-Incredibly, Ford had presumed to invest $400 million (well over $4 billion in 21st century dollars) in developing the new product line without any prior study to determine whether such an investment would be prudent or profitable.
+Incredibly, Ford had presumed to invest $400 million, equivalent to well over $4 billion in 21st century dollars, in developing the new product line without any prior study to determine whether such an investment would be prudent or profitable.

-The pre-release advertising campaign promoted the cars as having "more YOU ideas," and the teaser advertisements in magazines revealed only glimpses of the cars through a highly blurred lens or wrapped in paper or under tarps.
-In fact, Ford had never test marketed the vehicles or their radical styling concepts with potential buyers prior to either the vehicles' initial development decision or vehicle shipments to their new dealerships.
-Edsels were shipped to the dealerships under wraps and remained so on the dealer lots.
+The pre-release advertising campaign promoted the cars as having "more YOU ideas".
+The teaser advertisements in magazines revealed only glimpses of the cars through a highly blurred lens or wrapped in paper or under tarps.
+Ford never test marketed the vehicles or their radical styling concepts with potential buyers prior to either the vehicles' initial development decision, or vehicle shipments to their new dealerships.
+Edsels were shipped to the dealerships under wraps, and remained so on the dealer lots.